dgkanatsios/AzureContainerInstancesManagement/README.md

     }
 }
 ```
+As you can easily notice, game requires only one open port (8303/udp) in order to function correctly.
 - Once it's deployed, you will see an entry in your Azure Table.
 You can use [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) to monitor it.
+Container should be in the **Creating** state.
-If Event Grid integration works, your instance should be in the **Running** stage, having a Public IP.
+- Hopefully Event Grid integration works, so after a couple of minutes your instance should have transitioned to the **Running** state, having a Public IP.
 The Storage account that contains this Table should have a name similar to `RANDOM_STRINGacidetails`.
 - Call the **ACIList** Function to see your **Running** Container Instances.
 If result is something like the below, you have successfully set up your Teeworlds game server on Azure!
 ```javascript
 [